Returning the Pack

 What happens if I can’t find my account number?

-Gladstone Brookes has special agreements with a number of financial institutions who provide a ‘Pre-Submission’ service; aiming to identify PPI attached to clients agreements, before a claim is submitted.
-This process also aims to provide any account numbers necessary to make the claim.
-Speak to one of our helpful advisers onwho will be able to advise you which of your lenders offer this process.
+Gladstone Brookes has special agreements with a number of financial institutions who provide a ‘Pre-Submission’ service; aiming to identify PPI attached to clients agreements, before a check is submitted.
+This process also aims to provide any account numbers necessary to make the check.
+Speak to one of our helpful advisers on 0800 862 0361 who will be able to advise you which of your lenders offer this process.

-What do I do if my bank or lender is not on the list?
+What if my bank or lender does not have a Pre-submission process?

 What happens when you make the claim?